How to Make Bliss Balls (Full Guide)

 Therefore, it’s absolutely no problem to use them in energy balls without first heating them!

-close up of half a dozen homemade almond and chocolate bliss ballspin it
+close up of half a dozen homemade almond and chocolate bliss balls

 How to make bliss balls without a food processor